Ovoland/Bioimage-Informatic_project/README.md

 1. Open your ImageJ distribution (example : Fiji)
 2. Select under Plugins -> BII -> Replisome_tracking
 3. Choose the TIFF file to be processed by entering the absolut path or clicking on the "Browse" button
+4. Time interval between frames in seconds.
+5. If the image is pre-segmented, tick the case.
+6. Launch execution by clicking the "OK" button.
-4. Choose between segmentation methods for the cells
+7. Choose between segmentation methods for the cells
    1. Skeleton Segmentation : Uses thresholding and the extremities found by skeletonization to segment cells.
       Good with separated, end-to-end touching, or horizontlly oriented groups of bacilli.
       Does not perform well with side-by side touching bacilli.
    2. Level Sets Segmentation : Uses the Level Sets plugin (MUST BE INSTALLED SEPARATLY). to segment cells.
       Good with separated & groups of multiple orientation bacilli, but less performant with side-by-side and end-to-end touching bacilli.
-5. Enter the following parameters :
-   1. Bacilli estimated maximum length **if using the Skeleton Segmentation method only**, otherwise, leave untouched.
-   2. Time interval between frames in seconds **for any chosen method**.
-6. Launch execution by clicking the "OK" button.
-7.

 ### Expected outputs